CVS Interview Questions

 19. How did you find this job?

-• Employers want to hire someone who knows what they want.
-Therefore, state you have been actively monitoring jobs on the company’s website and that you are happy to get the interview.
+• Interviewers ask this question because they want to hire someone specific for the job.
+If possible, mention that you have been actively monitoring jobs on the company’s website and applied for the role.

-What should I wear to a CVS Interview
+How to Dress for a CVS Interview

 CVS Cashier Interview Questions